 Professor Sunita Sah is an award-winning, tenured professor and organizational psychologist who studies ethics, advice and influence.
-She has spent over a decade conducting ground-breaking research on advisor-advisee relationships, trust, conflicts-of-interest, disclosure and compliance.
+She has spent her career conducting ground-breaking research on advisor-advisee relationships, conflicts-of-interest, trust, disclosure, compliance and defiance.

 Sunita is currently the Director of Cornell University’s Academic Leadership Institute and a professor of Management and Organizations at the Johnson Graduate School of Management as well as an Honorary Fellow at the University of Cambridge where she was formerly the KPMG Professor of Management Studies at the Cambridge Judge Business School.

 Before entering academia, Sunita worked as a physician in the U.K.’s National Health Service.
 Later, while working as a management consultant for the pharmaceutical industry, she became intrigued with the relationships between physicians and the pharmaceutical industry and particularly the effects of these relationships on doctors’ decision-making and ultimately patients.
 Her insights and knowledge from both sides of the physician-industry relationship motivated her curiosity to study pervasive conflicts of interest (potential clashes between advisors’ professional responsibilities and personal self-interests) in medicine and other professions.